alanszlosek/dbFacile/readme.markdown

 Features:

 * Support for MySQL, MySQLi, Sqlite3, Postgresql
 * Query placeholders: ? and #.
 Values associated with the former are quoted and escaped.
-Those associated with the latter are inserted as-is.
-With those you can have unquoted number and SQL functions in your queries.
+Those associated with the latter are inserted as-is, for unquoted numbers and SQL functions in your queries.

 Note: there's still no way to prevent quoting and escaping of parameters used withing insert() or update() method calls.